sagautam5/local-states-nepal/README.md

 ## Description

-  Local States Nepal is the php composer package to get structured dataset about local states in Nepal
+  Local States Nepal is the php composer package to get structured dataset about local states in Nepal.

   Local States Nepal Requires